The Nome Trilogy: Diggers (1990)

-Things are going well for the Quarry Nomes since their escape from now-demolished Arnold Bros. department store, with most of the former 'Inside' Nomes adapting to life outside.
-Torit dies from old age.
-Masklin, however, is struggling to deal with his feelings for Grimma.
-When he clumsily suggests that they should settle down together, Grimma instead tries to tell him that she doesn't want to be restricted by a conventional relationship, using the analogy of South American tree frogs that spend their whole lives in a plant called a bromeliad, not knowing anything of the outside world.
-Masklin doesn't understand, and the two fall out.
-When Masklin, Abbot Gurder and Angalo De Haberdasheri subsequently take The Thing with them to investigate the nearby airport but don't come back, it is left to Grimma to deal with a new threat; the abandoned quarry is to be reopened...
+Things are going well for the Quarry Nomes since their escape from now-demolished Arnold Bros department store, with most of the former 'Inside' Nomes adapting to life outside.
+Torit dies from old age, while Masklin is struggling to deal with his feelings for Grimma.
+When he clumsily suggests that they should settle down together, Grimma instead tries to tell him that she does not want to be restricted by a conventional relationship, using the analogy of South American tree frogs that spend their whole lives in a plant called a bromeliad, not knowing anything of the outside world.
+Masklin does not understand, and the two fall out.
+When Masklin, Abbot Gurder and Angalo De Haberdasheri subsequently take The Thing with them to investigate the nearby airport but don't come back, it is left to Grimma to deal with a new threat, which is the reopening of an abandoned quarry.

-Grimma, believing Masklin to be surely dead, finally admits her feelings for him but must put them aside to deal with an attempted revolt by Gurder's apprentice, Nisodemus.
-Nisodemus proposes that they rebuild the store, but is challenged by Grimma.
-He stands in the road to prove to the Nomes that Arnold Bros. chose him to be leader, but is run over by a car.
-After attempting to keep the returning humans out by locking the quarry gates, Dorcas and two other nomes try to remove a battery from a lorry, it rolls down a hill into the path of an oncoming train.
-It is presumed all three nomes are killed.
+Grimma, believing Masklin to be surely dead, finally admits her feelings for him but must put them aside to deal with an attempted revolt by Gurder's apprentice, Nisodemus, who proposes that they rebuild the store, but is challenged by Grimma.
+He stands in the road to prove to the Nomes that Arnold Bros chose him to be leader, but is run over by a car.
+After attempting to keep the returning humans out by locking the quarry gates, Dorcas and two other nomes try to remove a battery from a lorry, and it rolls down a hill into the path of an oncoming train.
+It is presumed that all three nomes are killed.
 The Nomes in the quarry tie up a security guard and leave a message asking to be left alone.
-The quarry Nomes finally make an escape attempt using Jekub, an old JCB digger, which Dorcas the engineer discovered in an old shed and repaired.
+The quarry Nomes finally make an escape attempt using Jekub, an old JCB digger, which Dorcas discovered in an old shed and repaired.
 The digger allows the Nomes to escape en masse when the humans return.
 After being pursued across fields by police cars, they are rescued by Masklin aboard the recovered starship 'Swan'.
 Masklin presents Grimma with a bromeliad as a sign that he finally understands her, and they depart Earth for their home planet.